The Darkest Hour (film)

 The Darkest Hour is a 2011 science fiction action film directed by Chris Gorak from a screenplay by Jon Spaihts and produced by Timur Bekmambetov.
 The film stars Emile Hirsch, Max Minghella, Olivia Thirlby, Rachael Taylor, and Joel Kinnaman as a group of people caught in an alien invasion.
-The film was released on December 25, 2011 in the United States, and grossed $65 million on a $35 million budget.
+The film was released on December 25, 2011, in the United States, and grossed $65 million on a $35 million budget.

 Plot

-Two Americans, Ben and Sean, travel to Moscow to sell a piece of software.
-After arriving, they find their business partner, Skyler, has betrayed them by already selling a knockoff application.
-Disappointed, the pair goes to a nightclub and meets tourists Natalie and Anne.
-Suddenly, the lights go out and everyone heads outside.
-There, they witness balls of light fall from the sky and fade away.
-Invisible entities begin hunting and disintegrating people, generating panic.
+Two Americans, Ben and Sean, travel to Moscow to sell a software application.
+After arriving, they find their business partner, Skyler, has betrayed them by already selling a knockoff.
+Disappointed, the pair goes to a nightclub, where they meets tourists Natalie and Anne.
+Suddenly, the electricity cuts off around the world and everyone heads outside.
+They witness balls of light fall from the sky and fade away.
+Invisible entities begin hunting and disintegrating people, plunging the entire world into chaos.

-Ben, Sean, Natalie, Anne, and now Skyler hide in the club's storeroom for seven days.
-With most of their food gone, the group leaves the club and finds the city full of scorched cars and cinders, but empty of people.
-While they search for supplies in a police car, an alien appears.
+Ben, Sean, Natalie, Anne, and Skyler hide in the club's storeroom.
+After a few days, they emerge to find the city full of scorched cars and ruined buildings, but devoid of people.
+While they search for supplies in a Militsiya police car, an alien appears as an invisible, shifting spherical object.
 They hide as it moves closer, causing the car's lights and siren to turn on.
-This makes Sean realize that light bulbs and other technologies give the aliens away.
+Sean realizes that light bulbs and other electronics give the aliens away.
 The group takes shelter in a shopping mall.
-Sean and Natalie go to look for clothes and almost run into an alien who cannot see them through a glass wall.
-Sean theorizes that the aliens can only see their electrical charge, but not through glass or other insulators.
+Looking for clothes, Sean and Natalie almost run into an alien, which cannot "see" them through a glass wall.
+Sean theorizes that the aliens can only sense their bodies' electrical charge, but not through glass or other insulators.

 The group finds the US embassy gutted and lifeless.
-A logbook there tells them that the invasion is worldwide.
+A logbook there reveals that the invasion is worldwide.
 They also discover a radio broadcasting a message in Russian.
 During their search, Skyler is killed by the aliens.
-The others see a light in a nearby apartment tower and go to investigate.
+Seeing a light in a nearby apartment tower, the survivors go to investigate.
 They find a young woman named Vika and a man named Sergei, an electrical engineer.
-Sergei has made his apartment into a giant Faraday cage that hides everyone from the aliens.
-He has also developed a microwave gun that weakens an alien's force field, so that it can actually be seen and killed.
+Sergei has turned his apartment into a giant Faraday cage that hides everyone.
+He has also developed a microwave gun that weakens an alien's force field, rendering them visible and vulnerable.
 Vika and Sergei translate the radio message, which says that a nuclear submarine is waiting in the Moscow River to take survivors to safety, but will leave soon.